cory-yonomi/ornery-mouse/README.md

 Hey there, I'm Cory.
-I'm a full stack developer currently that recently completed the Software Engineering Immersive Cohort with General Assembly.
+I'm a software developer that recently completed the Software Engineering Immersive Cohort with General Assembly.
 Formerly a large format graphics professional, I decided to make the leap into development to make better use of my time and skills.

 Outside of coding, I'm an avid fly fisher and gamer.
 I get excited about apps for the outdoors and conservation, the MERNG stack in general, and tacos.